bparanj/Essential-TDD/en/appendix/appendix.markdown

 ## 3. Side Effect ##

-TODO: Definition goes here.
+A function or expression modifies some state or has an observable interaction with calling functions or the outside world in addition to returning a value.
+For example, a function might modify a global or static variable, modify one of its arguments, raise an exception, write data to a display or file, read data, or call other side-effecting functions.
+In the presence of side effects, a program's behavior depends on history; that is, the order of evaluation matters.
+Understanding a program with side effects requires knowledge about the context and its possible histories; and is therefore hard to read, understand and debug.

+Side effects are the most common way to enable a program to interact with the outside world (people, filesystems, other computers on networks).
+But the degree to which side effects are used depends on the programming paradigm.
+Imperative programming is known for its frequent utilization of side effects.
+In functional programming, side effects are rarely used.

+Source: Wikipedia

 ## 4. dev/null in Unix ##

 In Unix, /dev/null represents a null device that is a special file.
 It discards all data written to it and provides no data to anyone that read from it.

 ## 5. Gist by Pat Maddox at https://gist.github.com/730609 ##